For additional information about important dates and times, please consult the Rotman HUB.

 Unprofessional conduct includes violations of the professional behaviours listed above.

-Rotman Career Services for Working Professionals is committed to working closely with students to refine their career goals, market themselves efficiently, and network with people in a position to help them reach their targets.
+Rotman Career Services is committed to working closely with students to refine their career goals, market themselves efficiently, and network with people in a position to help them reach their targets.
 Career Services provides students with career support through a range of services, including:

 - Individual career counselling appointments in person or via telephone, including: